mahou-anisphia/Princess-Legacy--Enchanted-Realms/README.md

 ## Requirements

-- Windows 7.0+
+- Windows 7.0+, MAC and Linux are not supported
 - 2GB RAM
 - 200MB memory
 - CPU: (To be determined for a project using .NET 7.0)
+- No specific program / tool is required

 ## Running the game

 To run the game, navigate to the `PrincessLegacyEnchantedRealms/bin/debug` directory and click on `PrincessLegacyEnchantedRealms.exe`.

 ## Gameplay